-When Should You Notify the LGHIB?
+When Should You Notify Local Gov?

-The employee or a family member has the responsibility to inform the LGHIB of the following qualifying events:
+The employee or a family member has the responsibility to inform Local Gov of the following qualifying events:

-- divorce
+- Divorce

-- · legal separation, or
+- Legal separation, or

-- a child losing dependent status.
+- A child losing dependent status.

-Written notice must be given to the LGHIB within 60 days of the date of the qualifying event or the date in which coverage would end under the Plan because of the qualifying event, whichever is later.
-All notices should be sent to the address listed under "LGHIB Contact Information" at the end of this section
+Written notice must be given to Local Gov within 60 days of the date of the qualifying event or the date in which coverage would end under the Plan because of the qualifying event, whichever is later.
+All notices should be sent to the address listed under "Local Gov Contact Information" at the end of this section.